ckan/ckanext-spatial/README.rst

     sudo -u postgres createdb -O ckan_default pycsw -E utf-8

+   It is strongly recommended that you install PostGIS in the pycsw databaset, so its spatial functions are used.
+See the `Setting up PostGIS`_ section for details.

 3. Configure pycsw.
 An example configuration file is included on the source::

     cp default-sample.cfg default.cfg